 15. Matsumae Park

 Located in the south of Hokkaido, Matsumae Park features the earliest cherry blooming in the region.
-The park is not only home to many historic buildings and ruins, but one of the top 100 sakura viewing spots in Japan.
-Thanks to over 200 varieties of 10,000 cherry blossom trees, the viewing period lasts from late April to late May.
-Don’t miss three 300-year-old cherry blossom trees here whose types are quite rare!
+The park is not only home to many historic buildings and ruins but one of the top 100 sakura viewing spots in Japan.
+Thanks to over 200 varieties of 10,000 cherry blossom trees, the viewing period lasts from early May to mid-June.
+Don’t miss three 300-year-old cherry blossom trees here, whose types are quite rare!

 16. Goryokaku Park